lutece-platform/lutece-test-library-lutece-unit-testing/README.md

 ##Introduction

-This library provides classes to facilitate the implementation of unitary tests.
+This library provides classes to facilitate the implementation of unit tests.

  **LuteceTestCase**